 The ears, on the other hand, have very little hair that barely covers them.
 Male muntjacs have antlers that are only approximately 1-2 inches long.
 Males also have somewhat lengthened upper canines that are roughly an inch long and curve slightly outward from the lips, allowing them to inflict considerable injury on other animals or other members of the population while exhibiting aggression.

 Males are often larger than females.
-Muntjacs have a body length of 35-53 inches and a height of 15-26 inches and a weight is about 16-34 kg
+Muntjacs have a body length of 35-53 inches a height of 15-26 inches and a weight is about 16-34 kg

 Treat and Conservation